 Here is a link to an online ABS-CBN media article. http://news.abs-cbn.com/news/04/26/17/govt-urged-to-protect-seashell-fossils-site-in-palawan

-Until we get them protected, here are some photos of them which someday you can see for yourself.
+Until we get them protected, here are some photos of them that someday, hopefully you can see for yourself.

 |A fossilized seashell.|